San Diego Parental Rights Attorney

 Our San Diego parental rights attorney at Gordon D. Cruse, APLC can help you understand and assert your legal rights.
 With 35+ years in practice and extensive civil trial experience, we understand how to navigate all types of complex family law matters.
 Our San Diego parental rights lawyer work to protect the best interests of your child first and foremost, providing compassionate and personalized representation in the face of delicate and contentious custody and/or parenting time disputes.

 If you are a father or mother in need of assistance with child custody or parenting time, reach out to our parental rights attorney in San Diego today to speak to a skilled and experienced attorney.
-Call (619) 431-4523.
+Call (619) 431-4523 or contact us online today!

 One of the key elements of protecting your rights as a father or mother is establishing paternity.
 In essence, you must legally prove that you are the father/mother or adoptive father/mother of your child in order to maintain the right to spend time with him or her.

-In California, paternity is automatically assumed in the following circumstances:
+In California, paternity is automatically assumed in two circumstances:

 - When a child is born to a married couple, the husband is presumed to be the father